 Because of the flexibility of this major, students study a wide range of topics that go beyond traditional disciplines generally associated with Humanities studies, such as arts and literature.
 Liberal Arts classes provide the basic foundation for the Humanities Degree, many students integrate courses from other university Colleges of Academic studies at VU.

 Find out more about our two year degrees that ready you for employment of aptly prepare you for a transfer to a four year program to complete your degree.

 One year certificates

-Our one year certificate includes collegiate studies, directed studies, general studies, and religious studies.
-The Statewide Transfer General Education Core (STGEC) Certificate of Graduation is designed if you are exploring program/major options in order to complete a degree at Vincennes University and if you plan to transfer from VU to complete a degree elsewhere.
+Our one year certificate includes directed studies and The Statewide Transfer General Education Core (STGEC) Certificate of Graduation.
+The STGEC Certificate of Graduation is designed if you are exploring program/major options in order to complete a degree at Vincennes University and if you plan to transfer from VU to complete a degree elsewhere.